 With the closure of every year and the start of a new one, a person often resolves to change an undesired trait or behavior.
 This year, instead of making a list of things that I wanted to change or fix, I simply sat and meditated.
 By doing so, I saw that I was stuck.
 And when we are stuck we postpone.
 What had I been postponing?
 I wasn't allowing myself to feel the difficulties I was experiencing in my life.
-As a result, I was restless and overrun with craving as a means to distract me.
+As a result, I was restless and overrun with craving as a means to distract myself.

 The idea of thorns came to me as a metaphor for pain through my daily walks by a neighbors garden filled with a variety of desert cacti.
-Every time we walk by my toddler says, "ouch, don't touch- be careful mama."
+Every time we walked by my daughter Emilia would say, "ouch, don't touch- be careful mama."
 Amongst the fiercest of thorns is those of the Ocotillo.
-Taking some clippings that bent over the path of the sidewalk, I held the plant in my hands and learned that if I twisted the thorns in the direction that they grew, they would pop off without being cut.
+Taking some clippings, that bent over the path of the sidewalk, I held the plant in my hands and learned that if I twisted the thorns in the direction that they grew, they would pop off without being cut.

 Trying a few variations with the Kozo paper I resolved on one where I simply pierced the thorns through the sheet and used masking tape to adhere them to the back.
 Using matte medium and more sheets of kozo, I backed the entire piece to ensure they would hold.